Jollywatt/typst-fletcher/src/nodes.typ

         let xy
         (ctx, xy) = cetz.coordinate.resolve(ctx, pos)
         data.pos = xy
-      }
-      ctx.shared-state.fletcher.nodes.at(fletcher-ctx.current-node) = data

         if data.pos.any(float.is-nan) {
           utils.error("node coordinate #0 did not resolve (nodes cannot depend on edges)", original-pos) }
+      }

+      // pass data to state to be read in final pass ctx.shared-state.fletcher.nodes.at(fletcher-ctx.current-node) = data

       // since we need to resolve coordinates which might depend on anchors
       // continue and draw elements in the placement pass

     } else if fletcher-ctx.pass == "final" {
-      // retrieve info from layout pass
+      // The node's position and size must be resolved by now (see placement pass).
+      // Edges and nodes both read from `fletcher-ctx.nodes` as the source of truth
+      // about nodes' final attributes.
       let self = fletcher-ctx.nodes.at(fletcher-ctx.current-node)
       data.pos = self.pos
       data.bounding-size = self.bounding-size
       data.cell = self.cell
-      assert(type(data.pos) == array)
       ctx.prev.pt = data.pos

     } else {
-      // node does not appear in a flexigrid let xy
+      // Node does not appear in a flexigrid. let xy
       (ctx, xy) = cetz.coordinate.resolve(ctx, data.pos)
       data.pos = xy